Updated January 20, 2020.

 Bakke says, “Some say the amount of coverage doesn't really matter, as long as it is big.
 Truth be told, you need to dig down into the numbers and determine an amount that is enough, but not too much, so you protect yourself and don't overpay.”

 Another way to keep from overpaying is to look at several insurance companies and policies.
+You can then compare the life insurance quotes, coverage offered, and insurance policy features.

 “Coverages, limits, and deductibles do matter, and they do fluctuate amongst providers.
 Folks wanting insurance should be sure to check around,” Bakke says.